Estimated reading time: 2 minutes

 Hi!
 So, if you are thinking about riding a bike – as a way of commute, as a leisure vehicle, as a lifestyle or purely because your friends are doing it, let us tell you that it is best learnt with an open mind.
 You must cast aside your fears and preconceived notions about bikes and biking.
 What follows is a series of motorcycling info graphics and their explanations.
 As a rider, these bike riding tips will help you avoid mistakes.
-Let’s get started!
+Let’s get going!

 Universal Motorcycling Rules